goldilock-zone/ShrobObsidian/Math/Introduction to Number Theory/Lecture 22 - Chevalley Warning Theorem.md

 The Chevalley-Warning Theorem has implications in the field of number theory and algebraic geometry, particularly in the understanding of the distribution of solutions to polynomial equations over finite fields.
 It is related to results such as the Hasse-Weil bound and can be seen as a precursor to the more general Weil conjectures.

-The theorem is also used in combinatorics, specifically in the study of [[combinatorial nullstellensatz]], which provides a method for proving combinatorial statements using polynomial method.
+The theorem is also used in combinatorics, specifically in the study of [[combinatorial nullstellensatz (nutella muesli)]], which provides a method for proving combinatorial statements using polynomial method.
 It is interesting to ponder the theorem's effectiveness in proving existence theorems where counting methods are insufficient.
 The theorem's strength lies in its ability to handle a system of polynomial equations rather than a single equation.

 # Alternate Version of Chevalley - Warning Theorem